craig-osterhout/docs/content/manuals/dhi/how-to/customize.md

       customized image's tag.
 For example, if you specify `custom` when customizing the `dhi-python:3.13` image, the customized image will be tagged as `dhi-python:3.13_custom`.
+   1. Select the compression format for the image layers.
+You can choose between gzip (default) or zstd compression.
    1. Select the platforms you want to build the image for.
 You must select at least one platform.